BALEHOK/learn/docs/index.md

-# .Net Core, Entity Framework Core and Postgresql
+# .Net Core, Entity Framework Core and PostgreSQL

 I used to be a .Net developer, nowmy primary job is frontend apps.
 I always loved how fast and convenient EF Code First is on a product prototype phase.
 For one of my pet project I decided to build backend server with the latest (May 2017) versions of .Net Core, EF Core and Postgres database.